 It also shows that the organisation complies with all relevant regulations, like the General Data Protection Regulation (GDPR).

 Data regulators have generally shown more leniency when organisations do their best to uphold security best practices.
 They also tend to punish businesses that make little to no effort.

 The cyber security architecture is crucial in a business system, like the locks and physical security systems we construct for our office spaces.
 What varies this time is that the locks are virtual, but double locks are essentials to act as good deterrents.
 In our modern landscape, these virtual locks have come to prove equally important than physical locks.

-A good security architecture takes business objectives, legal and compliance, and security threats into account.
+A good security architecture takes business objectives, legal and compliance including Governance, Risk and Compliance in cyber security, and security threats into account.
 Consider securing your business with cyber security validations and secure architecture design reviews today.
 Get in touch to discuss your primary security concerns.